pranavarora1301/contact_book_python/README.md

-**📒 Contact Book App**
+**Contact Book App**

 A simple Python-based terminal application to manage your contacts.
 This app allows you to **create, view, update, delete, search, and count** contacts using a menu-driven interface.

 ---

-**🔧 Features**
+**Features**

-- ➕ Add new contacts with name, age, email, and phone number
+- Add new contacts with name, age, email, and phone number
-- 🔍 Search for contacts by name (partial match supported)
+- Search for contacts by name (partial match supported)
-- 📝 Update existing contact information
+- Update existing contact information
-- ❌ Delete contacts
+- Delete contacts
-- 📋 View individual contact details
+- View individual contact details
-- 🧮 Count total number of contacts
+- Count total number of contacts
-- 🚪 Exit anytime
+- Exit anytime

 ---

-**🛠️ Technologies Used**
+**Technologies Used**

 - Python 3
 - Dictionary Data Structure